Exactly What It Says on the Tin

 - Charlie Benante (drums) and Frank Bello (bass) of Anthrax are uncle and nephew.

-- The Allman Brothers Band featured Gregg (keyboards) and Duane (guitar) Allman along with non-relatives, but the band name became an Artifact Title after Duane died in a motorcycle accident in 1971.
+- The Allman Brothers Band featured Gregg (keyboards) and Duane (guitar) Allman along with non-relatives, but the band name became an Artifact Title for years after Duane died in a motorcycle accident in 1971.
 In fact, since they had their greatest success after Duane's death, he almost qualifies as a Pete Best if he wasn't their most famous member.
+The current lineup features drummer Butch Trucks, and his nephew, guitar prodigy Derek Trucks, restoring some of the family element to the band.

 - Creedence Clearwater Revival, with brothers John and Tom Fogerty (lead vocals/guitar, and backing vocals/rhythm guitar).